playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 You might wonder:

-> With **so many** utility classes in Tailwind, if I use it the download size of my CSS must be huge!
+> With **so many** utility classes in Tailwind, if I use it, the download size of my CSS must be huge!

 Not so!
 See, when Tailwind generates the CSS for your application, it only adds in the classes you actually use within your templates.